The history behind Alzheimer's disease

 After five years in the institution with no treatment for her symptoms, Auguste's cognitive ability has seriously declined.
 She passes away in April.

 Dr. Alzheimer requests Auguste's brain and medical records for studying.
 Examining her brain, he notes it has shrunk in certain areas, and identifies numerous abnormal deposits.
-These deposits are the two hallmarks of Alzheimer's disease: plaques and tangles.
+These deposits are the two main changes in the brain that lead to Alzheimer's disease: plaques and tangles.

 Dr. Alzheimer concludes that Auguste had a rare form of dementia that affects people aged under 65.
 He also theorizes that the plaques and tangles he saw in Auguste's brain are related to her disease.